Body Found In Burning Vehicle Near Disney World Mini-Golf Course

 Once they arrived, the fire was quickly put out and their investigation of the car began.
 They pulled a single body from the remains of the car, though that person’s identity has not been discovered or released yet.
 According to Daily Mail, homicide detectives are on-scene and working to determine how this situation unfolded.

-While there has been two accidents on Disney property in the past few months, the potential of murder makes this case far more disturbing.
-While homicide detectives are on scene, there is no definite proof that the death was a murder.
+While there have been two accidents on Disney property in the past few months, the potential of murder makes this case far more disturbing.
+While homicide detectives are on the scene, there is no definite proof that the death was a murder.

 Body is found inside a burning car near a Walt Disney World mini golf course https://t.co/AekgDeGPmz